 This is a link to the blog post which includes our initial research.

 Session 4 The Edit (no less than 30 seconds)

 - Name the kit / technique in a caption at the start.

 - At the end use a caption to suggest a potential meaning or impact of the technique on the audience

-A short 1-2 minute video of your various experiments with composition.
-This will have been exported from WeVideo to YouTube – which should be possible directly.
+Screenshots of your various (two) experiments with composition.
+This will have been exported from WeVideo and downloaded to your drive (directly).
+The videos should include captions of the technique that you employed.